Gnaku-18519/DataAnalysis/README.md

     * to insert a new record, may need to scan several pages on the free list to find one with sufficient space
   * keep track of free space within a page
     * see Page Formats
+  * simpler to implement, but harder to find a page with sufficient free space for a new record
 * Directory of Pages
   * **much smaller than the linked list method**
   * each directory entry identifies a page (or a sequence of pages)
   * manage free space by
     * a bit per entry, indicating whether the corresponding page has any free space
     * a count per entry, indicating the amount of free space on the page
+  * harder to implement, but easier to find a page with sufficient free space for a new record
 <img height="200" alt="image" src="https://user-images.githubusercontent.com/84046974/194734507-da1baeb6-1042-49f5-8fb9-94704e055c38.png" align="left">
 <img height="200" alt="image" src="https://user-images.githubusercontent.com/84046974/194734511-eced98b6-83f0-486e-a2e5-3c2a1ff68380.png">